Skip to content

 Step 3: Connect to the Server via Terminal

-If you already know how to connect to the terminal, or have Xshell or other SSH terminal, you can skip this step and go directly to the next section.
+If you already know how to connect via terminal or have other SSH terminals like Xshell, skip this step and proceed to the next section.

 On the product information page, find Xterm.js Console and click it.
-Then follow the steps shown below:
+Then follow the steps below:

 image.png